 Conflict 3: Health As Achievement vs. Wellness Assimilated

 For those who see health as status, they never want to be laid low by health issues big or small.
 When health issues do arise, they want effective relief, plus the convenience of speed – two benefits that often do not go hand-in-hand with medication.

-Zantac Duo Fusion aims to eliminate the classic trade-off in heartburn relief between speed and effectiveness.
-It’s a “goes to work in seconds” chewable antacid plus “lasts up to 12 hours” acid reducer in one – delivering effective relief that assimilates easily into your day, requiring no extra thinking, waiting or planning ahead.
+Dual Action Pepcid Complete aims to eliminate the classic trade-off in heartburn relief between speed and effectiveness.
+It’s a chewable antacid that “neutralizes acid in seconds” plus “helps control acid all day or all night” – delivering effective relief that assimilates easily into your day, requiring no extra thinking, waiting or planning ahead.

 Conflict 4: Personalized Health vs. Wellness Assimilated